gregmsanderson/fly-hello-laravel-db-replay/README.md

 The `FLY_REGION` is set by Fly at runtime.
 Our application needs to know where it is being run from to know whether it needs to replay requests to the database.

-Why do we use config file?
+Why do we need to use a config file?
 We need to be able to access Fly environment variables within our application.
 Laravel's `env()` function should only be used within config files.
 So we need to use the config helper or facade to access environment variables _outside_ of config files.

 #### app/Exceptions/Handler.php